joncostigan/Ai-Math-Tutor/README.md

 pgvector, an open-source PostgreSQL extension for vector data.
 For more information, visit https://github.com/pgvector/pgvector.

-In order to use it, activate Intellij IDE, get it to decode with java, launch the docker desktop app, then open the folder on backend for it to run it, finally go to a browser and type http://localhost:8080/ It should work from their.
+In order to use it, activate Intellij IDE, get it to decode with java, launch the docker desktop app, then open the folder on backend for it to run it, download npm, npm install express, install cors, finally go to a browser and type http://localhost:8080/ It should work from their.